Maycocoke/Maycocoke/README.md

 ### Hi there, I am Ke Li and you could also refer me as Coco 👋
-Interested in Regional Economics, Economic Geography, and GIS.
+Interested in Regional Economics, Economic Geography, and Industrial Economics.
 Looking for a PhD position.
 My linkin profile: https://www.linkedin.com/in/ke-li-5682821b1/

 - ⚡ R / Stata / Python